encounterplus/module-packer/README.md

 - `ac`: The item's AC
 - `source`: The item's source (e.g., the name/page of a publication)
 - `image`: The filename of an image of the item
+- `show-image`: If `true`, will show the image in the item block on the page.
+If `false` (default), the image will be included in EncounterPlus's compendium, but not shown in the block on the page.
 - `description`: The item's description

 Item blocks can be rendered in a variety of colors with the `.blue`, `.green`, `.red`, `.yellow`, `.orange`, `.purple`, `.gray`, and `.neutral` tags.